-The Montana Department of Transportation is developing plans to replace three bridges in the westbound lanes of Interstate 90 (I 90) west of Alberton in Mineral County.
+The Montana Department of Transportation is developing plans to improve three bridges in the westbound lanes of Interstate 90 (I 90) west of Alberton in Mineral County.
 The bridges carry Interstate 90 over:

 - Old Highway 10 and Elizabeth Lane 9 ½ miles west of Alberton